ALbert2504/vue-todos-newest/README.md

 This app has been created by me Albert Arakelyan with help of [Vue 3 crach course](https://www.youtube.com/watch?v=KTFH4P8unUQ) made by [John Komarnicki](https://www.youtube.com/@JohnKomarnicki) for being up to date with Vue 3, Vite and refreshing my knowledge and leraning Composition Api fully.

-### Special thanks to this the creator of this content!
+### Special thanks to the creator of this content!

 <hr>